About CityScope/MetroScope

 Community-Wide Information Network (CWIN),

 are now designated as MetroScope.
-The CityScope redesign is scheduled to go live
+The CityScope 2.0 redesign debuted

 Area Profiling, Mapping, and Database Extraction Services